Digital Media Technologies, Minor

 Transfer credits are not accepted for credit for the minor.

 Science Education and Research Center, Room 330

-- Five (5) of the Digital Media Technologies minor courses must be distinct from the student's major.
-Students should see their CST or MSP advisor for course substitutions.
+- Three (3) of the Digital Media Technologies minor courses must be distinct from the student's major.
+Students should see their CST or Klein advisor for course substitutions.

 - Students without a CIS background should begin their CIS courses in their Junior year or earlier.